delvelabs/hammertime/docs/getting_started.md

 hammertime.loop.run_until_complete(fetch())
 ```
+This method also raises HammerTime exceptions if the request fails or is rejected.

 HammerTime can retry a failed request if a retry count is specified (default is 0, or no retry).
 This will make
 HammerTime abandon a request after the fourth attempt (initial request + 3 retries):